 Buffer is just a fancy way of saying to prepare early to offset the variance caused by the unexpected.
 For instance, you build a buffer by saving a small percentage of your income every month to account for future emergencies that might arise.
 This way you don’t have to live hand-in-mouth.
 This is just one example of buffer.

-A “buffer” can be defined literally as something that prevents two things from coming into contact and harming each other.
+A buffer can be thought of as something that prevents two things from coming into contact with each other.

 The most important reason you build buffer is to account for contingencies because things rarely go as planned in an unpredictable world.
 The whole point of having Buffer is not to live hand-to-mouth.
 That’s why you save every month, so you’re not living paycheck to paycheck and have contingency funds for rainy days or emergencies.
 That’s why you don’t spend it all in the first place.

 You build buffer to prevent things from blowing up at the last minute.
 That’s why you start early.
 This doesn’t mean you have to complete something as soon as you get it.
 This simply means plan early, map out the project, and leave sufficient time to get the project work done, plus some extra.

 You build buffer because, as humans, we’re bad at estimating the length of time it usually takes to do anything.
 There is even a word for this common phenomenon; it’s called the “planning fallacy“, coined by psychologists Daniel Kahneman and Amos Tversky in 1979.

 You build buffer by preparing early.
 When you prepare early, you’re accounting for contingencies and things that you wouldn’t account for otherwise.